Futuna-Aniwa language

-Futuna-Aniwa is a language spoken in the Tafea Province of Vanuatu on the outlier islands of Futuna and Aniwa.
+Futuna-Aniwa is a language spoken in the Tafea Province of Vanuatu, on the outlier islands of Futuna and Aniwa.
 The language has approximately 1,500 speakers.
 It is a Polynesian language, part of the Austronesian language family.

 It is occasionally called West Futunan to distinguish it from East Futunan spoken on the islands of Futuna and Alofi in Wallis and Futuna.

 Phonology

 The phonology of Futuna-Aniwa is mostly similar to the phonology of Polynesian.
-However, there are some elements that are not consistent in Futuna-Aniwa with Polynesian.
+However, there are some elements that are not consistent between Futuna-Aniwa and Polynesian.
 For example, in Futuna-Aniwa both l and r are present, although Polynesian languages normally have one or the other.
 Similarly, another distinction can be made between /s/ and /ʃ/ in Futuna, and /s/ and /tʃ/ in Aniwa, which is also not normal in Polynesian.